cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

-These attacks often resemble legitimate application usage, but lead to exhaustion of resources such as file system, memory, processes, threads, CPU, human or financial resources.
+Usage may resemble legitimate application usage, but leads to exhaustion of resources such as file system, memory, processes, threads, CPU, human or financial resources.
 The resources might be related to web, application or databases servers or other services supporting the application such as third party APIs, included third-party hosted content, or content delivery networks (CDNs).
 The application may be affected as a whole, or the attack may be against individual users such as account lockout.
-This user-specific application DoS may also be the result of application message, email or SMS spam floods.

 This ontology's scope excludes other forms of denial of service that affect web applications, namely HTTP Flood DoS (GET, POST, Header with/without TLS), HTTP Slow DoS, IP layer 3 DoS, and TCP layer 4 DoS.
 Those protocol and lower layer aspects are covered adequately in other taxonomies and lists.

 #### Other Names and Examples

-Abuse of shopping carts; Account lockout; App layer DDoS; Asymmetric application-level DoS attacks; Asymmetric resource consumption (amplification); Bad configuration DoS; Business logic DDoS; Cash overflow; Cloud service provider credit DoS; Cost escalation; Disable/delete user accounts; Excessive allocation; Excessive anti-fraud measures; Forced deadlock; Hash DoS; Inefficient code; Indexer DoS; Large files DoS; Poorly designed web application DoS; Resource depletion; Resource locking; Regular expression exponential blowup; Resource exhaustion; Resource leak exposure; Self-inflicted DoS; SOAP array blowup; Spam receipt DoS; Sustained client engagement; The Great Firewall of China DoS; User DoS; XML attribute blowup; XML DoS; XML entity blowup; XML entity expansion; XML quadratic expansion
+Account lockout; App layer DDoS; Asymmetric resource consumption (amplification); Business logic DDoS; Cash overflow; Forced deadlock; Hash DoS; Inefficient code; Indexer DoS; Large files DoS; Resource depletion, locking or exhaustion; Self-inflicted DoS; Sustained client engagement

 #### See Also

 * **OAT-005 Scalping**
 * **OAT-013 Sniping**
+* **OAT-017 Spamming**
 * **OAT-019 Account Creation**